How Much Does It Cost to Build a House?

 Reclaim and Recycle

-There’s a lot to be said for reclaimed and recycled items.
-They are eco-friendly, add character, and can save a lot of money.
-There are many salvage yards and shops and charitable organizations like Habitat for Humanity Restore, where you can hunt for everything from doors and windows to kitchen cabinets and sinks.
+Reclaimed and recycled timber, steel and brick are eco-friendly, add character and can save you a lot of money.
+There are also many salvage yards, shops and charitable organizations like Habitat for Humanity Restore, where you can hunt for everything from doors and windows to kitchen cabinets and sinks.

 Are There Other Options to Custom-Built Homes?

-If you are looking for a new home but don’t have the time, energy, or money to invest in a new home build, there’s always the new-build route in a subdivision.
-You get a new house without having to organize contractors and tradespeople.
-If there are features that you want in the home, there is typically an option to upgrade for a more customized look or features.
+If you’re looking for a new home but don’t have the time, energy, or money to invest in a new home build, there’s always the new-build route in a subdivision.
+You get a new house without having to organize contractors and tradespeople, and there is typically an option that allows you to upgrade everything from floors, countertops, tile and cabinetry to lighting and appliances, plus kitchen and bathroom fixtures.

-Although building a home can prove affordable, it also comes with its fair share of challenges.
+Although building a home can prove affordable, in Canada, as in other countries, it also comes with its fair share of challenges.
 Be sure to plan and educate yourself on the building process.
+The cost to build a house in B.C. does not have to be out of reach for families as long as you equip yourself with the knowledge of buying or building a home.

 More to Explore